-Startup secondary market is something that was considered as a grey market, but in recent years has got more acceptance from the industry as this is a great way to offer founders, key employees, and early-stage investors a shortcut to liquidity.
+The startup secondary market is something that was considered a grey market, but in recent years has gotten more acceptance from the industry as this is a great way to offer founders, key employees, and early-stage investors a shortcut to liquidity.
 In the secondary market, private startup equity owners can sell their shares to third parties without waiting for a final exit.
 Even though it’s less transparent and open than the public market, its flexibility attracts more and more investors.

 Startup founders can greatly benefit from the secondary market – from minimizing equity dilution to employer branding.
-Here are the key reasons startup founders should consider facilitating secondary transactions.
+Here is the key reasons startup founders should consider facilitating secondary transactions.